udon95/NewsNexus/readme.txt

-Main branch is outdated, refer to login branch for the latest
+Main branch is outdated, refer to Van branch for the latest